Jimco/axis/README.md

 axis
 ====

-It may be a MVVM framework, but there is nothing now.
+It may be a MV* framework, but there is nothing now.